mmuller88/aws-cdk-staging-pipeline/README.md

 # Thanks To

 - The CDK Community cdk-dev.slack.com
-- [Projen](https://github.com/projen/projen) project and the community around i
+- [Projen](https://github.com/projen/projen) project and the community around it